AlirezaBabaeiuky/Car-Purchase-Etimation-using-ANN/README.md

 # Car-Purchase-Etimation-using-ANN
 In this repository, Artificial Neural Network (ANN) is adopted to perform a regression task.
 To estimate the amount of money (budget) a potential buyer will spend on his/her purchase, the model is trained based on the: Age, Annual Salary, Credit Card Debt, Net Worth.
+Besides, the code is written on online GoogleColab which is particularly handy for individuals who do NOT have Pythoninstalled on their own systems.